 In Thailand one must realize that their religion is embedded in their daily life.
 As you walk the streets you see the evidence of it everywhere.
 It is the very fabric of their society.
 Their religion doesn’t teach the truths of a Heaven or a Hell, yet as you go soul winning in the streets and talk to the people, most believe in both Heaven and Hell.
 If you ask them what they would need to do to go to Heaven they will typically tell you that you need to be good.
 However, they don’t know how much “good” it will take to get them to Heaven.

 We believe that the people here are open to the Gospel.
 They have a need of hope for the future.
 Everyone needs to have hope.
 Buddhism has not created that hope for them.
 We have a desire to continue to reach these people with the blessed Gospel of Jesus Christ to help create that hope.

 We have a vision to see soul winning New Testament churches planted in order to help reach this needy part of the world.
 To not only save the soul from Hell but to teach them how to live the Christian life and see the Holy Spirit do a life changing work in them.

 Meet the Painter Family

 We are the Todd Painter family missionaries to Thailand.
 I and my wife (Tammy) along with my two youngest daughters (Rebekah and Debbie) have been serving on the field in Prachuab Khiri Khan, Thailand since January 2020 after completing two years of deputation.
-We are enrolled in language school learning the Thai language and assisting the ministries of the International Baptist Church that is in the town nearby.
+We are presently enrolled in language school learning the Thai language.

 Thailand is located in the heart of Southeast Asia.
 Its official name is the Kingdom of Thailand and it was formerly known as Siam.
 Thailand has a land border with four countries including Myanmar (formerly Burma), Cambodia, Laos, and Malaysia.
 Thai is the official language.